ceetaro/Suitkaise/docs/cerial/concept.md

 # ... send to worker process
 processor_copy = cerial.deserialize(serialized)  # exact state restored
 ```

+note that this will cause the object to exist in both the source and target processes. just keep this in mind!

 supports serialization of (importance rating 1-100, where number = % of users who need this):
 - functions (95)